Documentation Index

 2. Click [Yes].

-3. Check the status of the DB in the DB Server page's DB Server list.
+3. Check the status of the DB in the DB Server interface's DB list.

-• Running: Status in which the backup of the DB Server has been completed, and the access to DB Server from the application server is available
+• Running: Status in which the backup of the DB Server has been completed, and access to the DB from the application server is available.

 You can change the name of created DB Severs.